+307 GREEK

 Professors Johnson, Williams

 Exegesis of Romans, together with emphasis upon special features of syntax and some consideration of the use of the Greek New Testament in expository preaching.

 Prescribed, fourth year.
 2 hours.

+308 GREEK

+Professor Johnson

-Exegesis of the Epistle to the Hebrews with special consideration of the use of the Old Testament in the letter.
+Exegesis of the Epistle to the Hebrews with special consideration of the

+use of the Old Testament in the letter.

 Prescribed, fourth year, or elective for fourth year men only.
 2 hours.

-INTRODUCTION TO THE NEW TESTAMENT

-Professors Blum, Hoehner

-The rise of the Koine; textual criticism; the formation, history and extent of the canon; introduction to the books of the New Testament.

-Prescribed, spring semester, first year.
-2 hours.

-The elective courses offered in this department are designed to aid men who wish to make a more intensive study of the Greek New Testament than is possible in the prescribed courses.
+309 INTRODUCTION TO THE NEW TESTAMENT Professors Blum, Hoehner The rise of the Koine; textual criticism; the formation, history and extent of the canon; history of gospel criticism; introduction to the books of the New Testament.
+Prescribed, spring semester, first year, 2 hours.
+Elective Courses The elective courses offered in this department are designed to aid men who wish to make a more intensive study of the Greek New Testament than is possible in the prescribed courses.
 The chief emphasis is on exegesis.
 Books not included in the prescribed work of exegesis are covered during a two-year cycle.
 Elective offerings for a given semester are subject to change without advance notice.

-310 ADVANCED GREEK GRAMMAR Professor Williams

-An intensive study of the grammar of New Testament Greek, based upon the grammars of Blass-Debrunner, Robertson, Moulton and Moule.
+310 ADVANCED GREEK GRAMMAR Professor Williams An intensive study of the grammar of New Testament Greek, based upon the grammars of Blass-Debrunner, Robertson, Moulton and Moule.
 Required of Greek majors.
-Open to 4th year, S.T.M. and Th.D. students only.
-Elective, fall semester.
-2 hours.
+Open to students who have completed Greek 304 Elective, fall semester.
+2 hours. or its equivalent.
+Offered 1971-72; 1972-73.